transmissions11/solcurity/README.md

 ## Modifiers

 - `M1` - No storage/memory changes (except for a reentrancy lock)
-- `M2` - No external calls
+- `M2` - No external calls.
 - `M4` - Are any unbounded loops/arrays used that can cause DoS?
 (SWC-128)
-- `M5` - Check behavior for all function arguments when wrong or extreme
+- `M5` - Check behavior for all function arguments when wrong or extreme.

 ## Code